-I got past all that and back to Prague in my old apartment to find that the millionaire heir to the Kodak fortune to whom I’d rented my flat for a month (for a cheap $850 USD) had allowed rent boys to spend the night with him, and they had stolen my printer, broken my washing machine, and damaged my parquet floors (there went my security deposit), as well as damaging the lock to my front door so that it had to be replaced.
+When I got through all of that and went back to my old apartment in Prague, I found that the millionaire heir to the Kodak fortune, to whom I had rented my apartment for a month (for a cheap $850 USD), had let rent boysThe word "boys" doesn't mean little kids.
+Instead, it's a common way to talk about any young man.
+In gay male culture, an early thirty-something...
+More spend the night with him, and they had stolen my printer, broken my washing machine, and damaged my parquet floors.
+There went my security deposit, and I had to replace the lock on my front door.
 Did I get an apology or any compensation from this guy?
 No. He didn’t even buy me a beer when a bunch of gay expats went out for pivoThe Czech word for beer.
 Gambrinus, Pilsner Urquell, Staropramen, Kozel, Bernard, and Budvar are just a few of the delicious and cheap beers available in...
 More the next time he was in town.

 But anyway I’m getting ahead of myself.